diagrid-labs/dapr-workflow-demos/README.md

     XX -->|No| BBB --> F --> |"OrderResult(Processed:false)"| Z
 ```

+The `CheckInventoryActivity` and `UpdateInventoryActivity` classes use Dapr's state management building block to store the inventory in a Redis state store.

+Next to the workflow, this application has an `InventoryController` with the following endpoints:

+- `GET http://localhost:5064/inventory`: retrieves the inventory
+- `DELETE http://localhost:5064/inventory`: clears the inventory
+- `POST http://localhost:5064/inventory/restock`: restocks the inventory

+The `InventoryController` also uses Dapr's state management building block.

 ### Run the RetailWorkflowSample app

 1. Change to the Retail directory and build the ASP.NET app: